-Shooting has already got underway on The Colour Room now has a trailer released by Sky which you can watch below.
-The film is an all-British production, which is directed and produced by an all-female team, is currently being filmed in Stoke-on-Trent and Birmingham in the UK.
+The Colour Room now has a trailer released by Sky which you can watch below.
+The film is an all-British production which is directed and produced by an all-female team.
+It was filmed in Stoke-on-Trent and Birmingham in the UK.

 'The Colour Room' cast — Phoebe Dynevor as Clarice Cliff

 Phoebe Dynevor plays Clarice Cliff, telling the story of the potter’s rise from vivacious young 1920s factory worker to world class artist.
 But along the way Clarice not only has impress the factory boss with her outlandish designs, but break the glass ceiling, too.
 Phoebe, whose mum is Coronation Street legend Sally Dynevor, began her career as a child actress in Waterloo Road, but found fame as Daphne Bridgerton/Basset in Netflix’s colourful period drama and global smash Bridgerton the second series of which starts filming later this year.

 'The Colour Room' cast — Matthew Goode as Colley Shorter

 Matthew Goode stars as eccentric factory boss owner Colley Shorter, who’s impressed by Clarice’s talent and innovation.
 It’s thanks to his support that Clarice goes on to design the art deco "Bizarre" range, making her a household name and ensuring the factory’s survival.
 Colley also later becomes her husband.
 Matthew was most recently seen in Sky One’s fantasy-romance A Discovery of Witches, based on the book trilogy series by Deborah Harkness.
 He also played Henry Talbot in the final series of Downton Abbey, Finn Polmar in The Good Wife and the Earl of Snowdon in The Crown.